7 Special Tax Benefits for Members of the Armed Forces

 6. Signing joint returns

-If your client is absent due to certain military duty or conditions, their spouse may be able to sign for them without obtaining a power of attorney.
+If your client is absent due to certain military duty or conditions, their spouse may be able to sign for them without obtaining power of attorney.

 7. Reservists’ travel deduction